 A commercial motor vehicle (CMV) is one that operates for commercial, or business, purposes.
 Rather than a driver operating a vehicle for personal reasons, a commercial driver operates a vehicle for business.
 Commercial vehicles may carry products or passengers.
 According to the Federal Motor Carrier Safety Administration (FMCSA), a commercial motor vehicle must also meet specific weight requirements.
 The FMCSA and other organizations have laws in place specifically for CMVs.
+Here, our personal injury lawyers in San Antonio evaluate what is considered a commercial motor vehicle.

 Defining a Commercial Motor Vehicle